yugabyte/yugabyte-db/docs/content/preview/contribute/docs/syntax-diagrams.md

 ### Syntax diagram set

-A set of `ebnf` syntax rule names grouped and displayed together on a content page.
+A set of syntax rule names grouped and displayed together on a content page.

 ### Diagram definition file